savac/speech-scraper/README.md

 #### Scraper for US president speeches

-Sourse used was the American President Speech Archive - Miller Centre: http://millercenter.org/president/speeches
+Source used was the American President Speech Archive - Miller Centre: http://millercenter.org/president/speeches